top of page

 With over 20 years as a Scouting America leader, Susan brings deep experience in mentorship, leadership, and outdoor education.
 She’s also the founder of The Trail Tribe, a women’s hiking and backpacking community built on confidence, connection, and grit.

-A certified Leave No Trace Trainer with Wilderness First Aid, First Aid, and Adult & Pediatric CPR certifications, Susan leads with equal parts heart, preparedness, and respect for the wild.
+A NOLS-certified Wilderness First Responder w/Adult, Child, Infant CPR, AED and Airway Management and Epinephrine Injector; certified Leave No Trace Trainer with Susan leads with equal parts heart, preparedness, and respect for the wild.

 Known on trail as “Goldilocks,” she’s usually joined in spirit (and occasionally in step) by her three sons—the inspiration behind the nickname “the Three Bears.”